Mogehs/mascotas-backend/ReadMe/TAGS_API_DOCUMENTATION.md

 **POST** `/api/tags`

-Create a new tag with an uploaded icon image.
+Create a new tag with multiple uploaded icon images.

 #### Headers